tc39/proposal-source-phase-imports/README.md

 customize the loading, linking, and execution of modules beyond the standard host execution model.

-For JavaScript, creating userland loaders would require a module reflection type in order to share the host parsing, execution, security, and caching semantics.
+For JavaScript, creating userland loaders would require a module source type in order to share the host parsing, execution, security, and caching semantics.

 For WebAssembly, imports and exports for WebAssembly modules often require custom